Courses

 Prior knowledge

-Prerequisites: Maxwell’s equations in differential form.
+Maxwell’s equations in differential form.
 Solving Maxwell’s equations to obtain electromagnetic waves.
 Linear algebra of vectors and matrices.

 1 Term